-The one recurring feature of a long backpacking stint (aside from dirty laundry and malnutrition) is public bloody transport.
-As any traveler can testify when you get the option of taking any other mode of transport rather than another long distance bus, you grab it with both hands.
+The one recurring feature of a long backpacking stint (aside from dirty laundry and malnutrition) is public transport.
+As any traveler can testify when you get the option of taking any other mode of transport rather than another long-distance bus, you grab it with both hands.
 When that mode of transport is a boat, you’re in for a real treat (unless of course, you’re rowing across an ocean like I did earlier this year across the Atlantic, that’s a whole different ball game entirely!)

 Here are the 5 reasons why I think traveling by boats beats any other mode of transport, no contest:

-1) Space.
-With you knees jammed somewhere up around your chin in another cross-country bus, you truly begin to appreciate the luxury of space that boats can afford.
-In fact, I revel in it so much that I often run to the centre of the deck and burst into spontaneous starjumps simply because I can.
-Seriously, you can walk around at your leisure, even sometimes order food and drinks and spread out and sleep if you really need to.
+With your knees jammed somewhere up around your chin in another cross-country bus, you truly begin to appreciate the luxury of space that boats can afford.
+In fact, I revel in it so much that I often run to the center of the deck and burst into spontaneous starjumps simply because I can.
+Seriously, you can walk around at your leisure, even sometimes order food and drinks, and spread out and sleep if you really need to.

 Some may argue that this is a negative aspect but I beg to differ.
 Boats are not lightning fast, far from it but this is another aspect I enjoy.
 You meander across an ocean or down a river at a leisurely pace, giving you time to genuinely appreciate the journey that you’re on.
 You can plan your next steps with all the free time you find yourself with and kick back, read a book and sanctimoniously think of all the people around the world darting to and fro in their fast-paced jobs while you, unhurriedly, enjoy the rolling of the water.